-In FY 2011, outlet duct expansion joint was replaced at Unit 3.
+In FY 2011, the outlet duct expansion joint was replaced at Unit 3.
 Operations removed the appropriate insulation and lagging to prepare the duct.
 The Electric Division contracted Apex to complete the installation the equipment.
 A complete seam weld was utilized to seal the joint and the job site was cleaned.
+No additional problems with this joint developed in FY 2012.